orlandomotapires/Threaded-and-Sequential-Prime-Number-Calculation-and-Analysis/README.md

 # Threaded and Sequential Prime Number Calculation and Analysis

 This project entails the calculation of prime numbers using both multi-threaded and sequential approaches, along with an analysis of the performance of each method.
-Three main files are central to this project:

 ## Implementation Details